AllWize/allwize/examples/wize2thethingsio/README.md

-# Allwize - WIZE 2 TheThings.IO
+# AllWize - WIZE 2 TheThings.IO

 Listens to messages on the same channel, data rate and CF and forwards them to an MQTT broker.